eunjae-lee/picky_guard/README.md

 # PickyGuard

+PickyGuard is an opinionated authorization library which is wrapping [CanCanCan](https://github.com/CanCanCommunity/cancancan).

-PickyGuard is a wrapper library for [CanCanCan](https://github.com/CanCanCommunity/cancancan) with an opinionated hierarchy.
+This library helps to write authorization policies in an opinionated hierarchy.

 Briefly,
 * *User* has many *roles*.